iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.14/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.onemedical.android 5 reviews"/>
 </p>

+> The provider was amazing: helpful, kind, knowledgeable, pleasant, answered all my questions, and easy and fun to talk with.
+Perfect!<br> :date: __2021-01-15 00:07:34__

 > Intuitive, well designed, and provides the services I would need from an app like this.
 The only improvement would be online/ mobile payment.<br> :date: __2021-01-03 21:57:46__

 > The video chat option is great for last minute visits for non-urgent medical issues.
 One Medical has been my provider for nearly a decade and I've been very happy with my medical needs, both preventative and reactive.<br> :date: __2021-01-02 19:18:24__